alexandradecarvalho/programming-fundamentals/practical-classes/lab01/intro-to-linux.md

 ##### Exercise 1

 Open a terminal window, by clicking on its icon or pressing the Super key + writing "terminal" in the search box.
 When the prompt comes up in the command line, execute the command **date**.
 Notice that the response was printed immediately after, in a concise, distraction-free way, and with very few explanations.
-This behaviour is usual in many UNIX commands and typical of a certain style defended by the system's creators.
+This behavior is usual in many UNIX commands and typical of a certain style defended by the system's creators.
 Simple but effective.